-The next step will be to improve the transportation and distribution of natural gas (including natural gas storage facilities) as it is at a very early stage, with the transport network consisting of the Mozambique-South Africa pipeline and the recent distribution network (a partnership between State-owned Empresa Nacional de Hidrocarbonetos and Korean Kogas) restricted only to certain districts of the capital city, Maputo.
+The next step will be to improve the transportation and distribution of natural gas (including natural gas storage facilities) as it is at a very early stage, with the transport network consisting of the Mozambique-South Africa pipeline and the recent distribution network (a partnership between State-owned ENH and Korean Kogas) restricted only to certain districts of the capital city, Maputo.
 New transport pipelines shall be developed, connecting the gas-rich north and south of Mozambique.